CREATE TASK

 Creates a new task in the current/specified schema or replaces an existing task.

-This command also supports the following variant:
+This command also supports the following variants:

 • CREATE TASK … CLONE (creates a clone of an existing task)